-Miners of meme cryptocurrency Dogecoin are enjoying the benefits after the price reached an all-time high, according to new figures.
+Dogecoin miners are reaping the rewards after the price of the meme cryptocurrency reached an all-time high, according to new figures.

 Although the price of Dogecoin is down on last week, data from analyst firm ByteTree shows miners took in a record $3.6 million on April 26, an increase of 4,575% since the turn of the year.